GrapheneOS/hardened_malloc/README.md

 ## Stats

-If stats are enabled, hardened\_malloc keeps tracks allocator statistics in order to provide implementations of `mallinfo` and `malloc_info`.
+If stats are enabled, hardened\_malloc keeps track of allocator statistics in order to provide implementations of `mallinfo` and `malloc_info`.

 On Android, `mallinfo` is used for [mallinfo-based garbage collection